marriott-library/MaRMAT-Beta/README.md

    - Select the columns from the metadata file that you want to analyze.

 3. Selecting Identifier Column:
-   - After selecting columns, choose the column in the metadata file that will serve as the "Identifier" column.
+   - After selecting columns, choose the column in the metadata file that will serve as the key column or "Identifier" column, such as a record ID.

 4. Selecting Categories:
    - Next, choose the categories of terms from the lexicon that you want to search for.